Galactic Scaling Rules in a Modified Dynamical Model: Introduction

 On the other hand, within theories of modified dynamics and modified gravity one should be able to find the scaling relations based on the modified governing equations.
 These scaling rules eventually correlate only the observable galactic properties, i.e. no halo is presumed in this viewpoint.
 See \cite{2010dmp..book.....S} for a valuable review on different aspects of the mass discrepancy problem, including the scaling relations.

-It is quite interesting that the scaling rules derived by Schulz \cite{2017ApJ...836..151S} show a close connection to MOND (MOdified Newtonian Dynamics) phenomenology because, in deriving these relations, Schulz presumes that the acceleration at the edge of the galactic stellar disk is proportional to the characteristic acceleration of MOND.
-Proposed by Milgrom \cite{Milgrom:1983ca,Milgrom:1983pn,Milgrom:1983zz}, MOND considers a modification in Newton's second law to solve the missing mass problem at galactic scales.
+It is quite interesting that the scaling rules derived by \cite{2017ApJ...836..151S} show a close connection to MOND (MOdified Newtonian Dynamics) phenomenology because, in deriving these relations, Schulz presumes that the acceleration at the edge of the galactic stellar disk is proportional to the characteristic acceleration of MOND.
+Proposed by \cite{Milgrom:1983ca,Milgrom:1983pn,Milgrom:1983zz}, MOND considers a modification in Newton's second law to solve the missing mass problem at galactic scales.
 The second law of dynamics in this theory is modified to a general form of $\vec{a}\mu(a/a_{0MOND})=\vec{g}$, in which $a$ is the acceleration, $g$ is the gravitational field, $\mu$ is an interpolating function and $a_{0MOND}=1.2\times 10^{-10} m/s^{2}$ is a phenomenological parameter of the model which is close to $cH_{0}$ ( Here, $c$ is the speed of light and $ H_{0}$ is the Hubble constant ).
 See also \cite{2012LRR....15...10F} for an excellent review on MOND theory and phenomenology.
-Within the context of MOND, one could infer BTFR from the equation of motion \cite{Milgrom:1983pn} as well as the scale invariance of the theory \cite{2009ApJ...698.1630M}.
-It is important to note that the former method relates the asymptotic speed of the system to its total mass while the latter method connects some measure of the mean squared velocity to the total mass of the object \cite{2009ApJ...698.1630M}.
+MOND has had some very interesting predictions such as the externeal field effect \citep{2020ApJ...904...51C,2021ApJ...910...81C,2021arXiv210904745C}.
+Moreover, within the context of MOND, one could infer BTFR from the equation of motion \citep{Milgrom:1983pn} as well as the scale invariance of the theory \citep{2009ApJ...698.1630M}.
+It is important to note that the former method relates the asymptotic speed of the system to its total mass while the latter method connects some measure of the mean squared velocity to the total mass of the object \citep{2009ApJ...698.1630M}.
+The interpretation of MOND phenomenology is still debated; however, this model might be discussed through a Machian viewpoint as a type of vacuum effect \citep{1999PhLA..253..273M}.